-The Social Sciences and Education Department offers a minor in sociology that allows students to study the role that the broader social context has on human experience.
+The Social Sciences and Education Department offers a minor in Sociology that allows students to study the role that the broader social context has on human experience.
 Following an introductory course, students choose from a variety of topical courses with a sociological theme.

-The minor in sociology consists of 20 credits, including SOC 101.
-Students may select the remaining 16 credits from the list of sociology core courses and sociology elective courses.
-Eight credits must be at the 300 or 400 level.
+The Sociology Minor consists of 20 credits:

+- SOC 101 - Sixteen credits from the list of sociology core courses and sociology elective courses (eight credits must be at the 300 or 400 level)